Macquarie University: 20th century

 The university first opened to students on 6 March 1967 with more students than anticipated.
 The Australian Universities Commission had allowed for 510 effective full-time students (EFTS) but Macquarie had 956 enrolments and 622 EFTS.
 Between 1968 and 1969, enrolment at Macquarie increased dramatically with an extra 1200 EFTS, with 100 new academic staff employed.
 1969 also saw the establishment of the Macquarie Graduate School of Management (MGSM).

 Macquarie University Library 1993, scaled by members of the Macquarie University Mountaineering Society during O-Week.

 Macquarie grew during the seventies and eighties with rapid expansion in courses offered, student numbers and development of the site.
 In 1972, the university established the Macquarie Law School, the third law school in Sydney.
 In their book Liberality of Opportunity, Bruce Mansfield and Mark Hutchinson describe the founding of Macquarie University as 'an act of faith and a great experiment'.
 An additional topic considered in this book is the science reform movement of the late 1970s that resulted in the introduction of a named science degree, thus facilitating the subsequent inclusion of other named degrees in addition to the traditional BA.
 An alternative view on this topic is given by theoretical physicist John Ward.

 In 1973, the student union (MUSC) worked with the Builders Labourers Federation (BLF) to organise one of the first "pink bans".
 Similar in tactic to the green ban, the pink ban was recommended when one of the residential colleges at Macquarie University, Robert Menzies College, ordered a student to lead a celibate life and undertake therapy and confession to cure himself of his homosexuality.
 The BLF decided to stop all construction work at the college until the university and the College Master made statements committing to a non-discriminatory university environment.
 MUSC was successful in engaging with the BLF again in 1974 when a woman at Macquarie University had her NSW Department of Education scholarship cancelled on the basis that she was a lesbian and therefore unfit to be a teacher.

 After over a decade of service, the first vice-chancellor Mitchell was succeeded by Edwin C. Webb in December 1975.
 Webb was required to steer the university through one of its most difficult periods as the value of universities were debated and the governments introduced significant funding cuts.
 Webb left the university in 1986 and was succeeded by Di Yerbury, the first female vice-chancellor in Australia.
 Yerbury would go on to hold the position of vice-chancellor for nearly 20 years.

-In 1990, the university absorbed the Institute of Early Childhood Studies of the Sydney College of Advanced Education, under the terms of the Higher Education (Amalgamation) Act 1989.
+In 1990, the university absorbed the Institute of Early Childhood Studies of the Sydney College of Advanced Education, under the Higher Education (Amalgamation) Act 1989.